HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions: Phase Space Generation

 \subsection{Generation of the $e^+e^-X$ Phase Space}

 The generation of the $e^+e^-X$ phase space is largely based on the highly efficient algorithm developed by Schuler, which is implemented in the \textsc{GALUGA} generator and described in detail in Ref.~\cite{SCHULER1998279}.
-The same method was later incorporated into the \textsc{Ekhara} event generator \cite{Czyz:2010sp, Czyz:2018jpp}, from which parts of the code have been adapted for this work.
-This section provides a brief overview of the phase-space generation, with a focus on the differences from the implementations in \textsc{GALUGA} and \textsc{Ekhara}.
+The same method was later incorporated into the \textsc{Ekhara} event generator \cite{Czyz:2010sp, Czyz:2018jpp}, from which parts of the code have been adapted for this work. {When this phase space generation algorithm is combined with a proper generation of the lepton momentum transfers using a logarithmic mapping, the \((Q_1^2\,Q_2^2)^{-1}\) dependencies in Eqs.~(\ref{eq:gagacross}), (\ref{eq:gagacrosseps}), and (\ref{eq:gagapipiunpolcross}) cancel improving the numerical stability of the code.
+The logarithmic mapping also preferably generates events at small momentum transfers, roughly mimicking the behavior of the cross section, thereby increasing generation efficiency.} This section provides a brief overview of the phase-space generation, with a focus on the differences from the implementations in \textsc{GALUGA} and \textsc{Ekhara}.
 A full description of the algorithm can be found in Refs.~\cite{SCHULER1998279, Czyz:2010sp}.

 The algorithm produces the final-state vectors by using five Lorentz invariants

 together with the constant center-of-mass energy $\sqrt{s}$.

 In the first step, the $e^+e^-X$ four vectors are generated from six numbers $x_1 \dots x_6$ randomly distributed in $[0,1)$.
 This maps the Lorentz invariant phase space element onto a six-dimensional unit-1 hypercube: